Marion passed on Friday, Nov. 4, 2005, at Arbor Manor in Fremont.

 Memorials may still be made to St. John's Lutheran Church in Hooper.

-Marion Nelson was known as wife and mother for her family, aunt and matriarch to the whole family.
+Marion Nelson was known as wife and mother for her family, and as aunt and matriarch to the whole family.
 Marion did not distinguish blood relative from in-laws.
 Nor did she love any less those family members living far away and seldom seen.
 When you were at her home, you were family and that was that.
 She set the standard for hospitality and participation with practiced ease, making sure everyone was comfortable, well fed, and "at home".
 We will miss her strong yet kind ways and the direct manner in which she met life, settng an example for us all.